I Lived in Tanzania for a Year: Here’s What I Learned

 Time is not universal

 Somewhere along the way, I stopped wearing a watch.
 It became heavy on my wrist, suddenly restrictive.
-I stashed it in the back of my wardrobe, along with my passport and miscellaneous items I never used.
+I stashed it in the back of my wardrobe.
 At the end of my year in Tanzania, my watch emerged, but never regained its lustre.

 Time is not a universal concept, though it often feels all-encompassing in North America.
 Not only with the structure it provides day to day (often pertaining to values of productivity and efficiency in our working lives), but also how it ties us to the past and future.